Investing a large cash sum safely in the short term – what are the options?

 Temporary £1 million protection

-Regulations introduced in 2015 give savers protection for up to £1 million for a six-month period after what are described as ‘life events’.
-This includes things like selling your house (although not a buy-to-let property or second home), inheritances, redundancy, or insurance and compensation pay outs that could lead to you having a temporarily high savings balance.
+Regulations introduced in 2015 give savers protection for up to £1 million for six months after what are described as ‘life events’.
+This includes things like selling your house (although not a buy-to-let property or second home), inheritances, redundancy, or insurance and compensation payouts that could lead to you having a temporarily high savings balance.
 In this situation, the higher temporary balance protection and extra window of time can be very valuable.

 Hub Cash Account Services

-These platform accounts can be accessed direct or via a financial adviser and can be set up for individual investors, businesses and charities.
-Providers include Insignis Cash Solutions https://www.insigniscash.com, Flagstone Cash Management https://www.flagstoneim.com/ and Cascade Cash Management https://www.cascade.co.uk/.*
+These platform accounts can either be accessed directly or via a financial adviser and can be set up for individual investors, businesses and charities.
+Providers include Insignis Cash Solutions, Flagstone Cash Management and Cascade Cash Management.

 National Savings and Investments options

-National Savings and Investments (NS&I) are not a bank as such but they offer a range of cash savings and investment products that are useful places to keep your cash securely.
+National Savings and Investments (NS&I) are not a bank, as such, but they do offer a range of cash savings and investment products that are useful places to keep your cash securely.
 As they are backed by HM Treasury, they offer maximum levels of security.
-As they say themselves, all the money you invest with them is 100% secure, always, but there are maximum investment limits across their various products.
+As they say, themselves, all the money you invest with them is 100% secure, always, but there are maximum investment limits across their various products.
 Their offerings include:

-Premium bonds: With NS&I premium bonds, you can contribute a maximum of £50,000 and could receive tax-free cash prizes.
+Premium bonds: With NS&I premium bonds, you can contribute a minimum of £25 and a maximum of £50,000 and could receive tax-free cash prizes.
 Every £1 you invest buys a unique bond number.
 Instead of paying interest, the bond numbers are entered into a monthly prize draw for the chance to win tax-free cash prizes from £25 to £1 million.
 Your money is accessible to you whenever you need it.